 - Twenty-four hours before you need it, make the dough using my instructions for slow focaccia.
 Basically, you need to mix the dough ingredients, oil the dough, cover it and let it raise in a draft-free area.
 About half way the proving period knead it briefly to knock off the gas and cover again.

 - A couple of hours before dinner, make the filling.
 Wash the curly endive thoroughly and chop it finely.
 I pulse it in a food processor.
 Mix the chopped salad with the tomatoes, salt lightly and transfer in a colander for at least one hour.
 It’s important to remove as much liquid as possible from the vegetable mixture so squeeze it in a cotton towel if necessary.
 Transfer to a bowl, add one tablespoon olive oil and season the filling with a sprinkle of black pepper.

 - Now assemble the pidoni.
 You’ll need to work fast so they don’t fall apart.
 Divide the filling among the 16 disks leaving a 2.5cm ( 1 inch) margin around the edge.
 Place 1 slice of mozzarella and 1/2 anchovy fillet broken in 2-3 pieces over the filling and fold the disk of dough to form a small calzone.

 - It’s time to cook them.
 Preheat the oil in a deep saucepan, until a cube of bread dropped into the oil turns golden in about 25 seconds.
-Seal the edges of the pidoni with a fork, drop them carefully into the hot oil and fry for 3-4 minutes per batch until golden.
+Seal the edges of the pidoni with a fork or pinch them together with your fingers.
+Drop them carefully into the hot oil and fry for 3-4 minutes per batch until golden.
 Drain on kitchen towel and set aside while you continue making the next batch.
 Continue until all are finished and serve.

 If you decide to bake them, brush the pidoni with olive oil on both sides, place them on an oven tray lined with parchment paper and bake them in a very hot oven until golden, 15- 20 min.